by Sue Baker

 The Q7 has some tough competition in cars like the Porsche Cayenne, BMW X5 and new Volvo XC90, as well as the forthcoming Jaguar F-Pace that will soon join the growing ranks of luxury SUVs.
 So the big hunky Audi needs to be good, and it is.

 You might well say, so it should be at the price, which is on the upper side of £50k.
-For that you have a right to expect a lot of executive toys, and it has them.
-Its glitzy gizmos include features like the virtual cockpit dashboard layout, adaptive suspension that adjusts itself to the driving mode you select – from sport to comfort with other choices in between – and quad zone climate control that allows individual settings for the driver, front passenger, and each of the two rear seating rows.
+For that, you have a right to expect a lot of executive toys, and it has them.
+Its glitzy gizmos include features like the virtual cockpit dashboard layout, an adaptive suspension that adjusts itself to the driving mode you select – from sport to comfort with other choices in between – and quad-zone climate control that allows individual settings for the driver, front passenger, and each of the two rear seating rows.

 Yes, it’s still a bit of a Goliath, but a more nimble one than it has been until now.
 It also has more company than when it first appeared, and five-metres-long 4x4s no longer stick out in the traffic as they once did.

 What do you think of the Audi Q7?
 Is this the model to replace your old car?
 Sell your car with webuyanycar.com and upgrade to a luxury SUV.